 Interface configuration

 The MoonBot terminal has a “BackTest” function – testing strategies based on historical trade data.
-On the main window of the MoonBot terminal, click on “Menu – BackTest”, the “BackTest” window will open.
-There is a button with three dots “…” (for light themes) or a “Hide” button (for dark themes) under the progress bar […]
+On the main window of the MoonBot terminal, click on “Menu – BackTest” to open the “BackTest” window.
+The Scissors button allows you to record an arbitrary piece of data on the chart of the selected coin.
+To do this,

 When I use the Scissors button in the MoonBot terminal in the BackTest window to cut out a small volatile fragment with crosses from the graph, then when it is played, there is a big pause first, what could be the matter?